dataventure-io/etl-tool/README.md

 ## Sample ETL ##

-The example below loads data from an Excel data source, transforms the data using a
+The example below loads data from an Excel data source, transforms the data using a powershell script.

 ```powershell
 param